anushaporeddy030697/student_internship_management/README.md

 Drawn a website design on paper for each login page

  will be working on the home page login buttons and functions.

+ 09-15-2022
+ As per the instructor guidance we had meet the professor Dr.prasad chetti regarding data scheme and E-R diagram